-iXblue Australia is a leading hydrographic survey company and we work in accordance with stringent International Hydrographic Organisation (IHO) standards or equivalent.
+iXblue Australia is a leading hydrographic survey company that works in accordance with stringent International Hydrographic Organisation (IHO) standards, or equivalent.

 Our teams of highly experienced and accredited hydrographers conduct surveys globally for Government agencies, the Oil & Gas, Energy, Telecommunications and Marine Renewables sectors.

 Accurate surveying is crucial for the production of nautical charts that are relied upon by mariners around the world for safe navigation and protection of the marine environment.

 Our hydrographic survey company has extensive experience in the planning, collection, processing and reporting of data needed to meet the strict guidelines set by government hydrographic authorities.

 Since 2008 we have provided nautical charting services to Land Information New Zealand.
 We've conducted multiple major projects, surveyed over 30,000 Nm with high-resolution multi-beam echo sounders, and delivered precise data to aid the production of official New Zealand nautical charts.